AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Configure match keys** – Select the identifiers used for audience matching (currently, hashed email is the only supported match key).

-Once your organization is created and your branding and match keys are configured, your organization is ready to begin provisioning audiences and activating data.
+Once your organization is created and your branding and match keys are configured, your organization is ready to begin sourcing audiences and activating data.

 To learn more about initial organization setup, including how to define roles, upload branding assets, and configure match keys, see the [initial organization setup document](./setup/onboard-organization.md#initial-organization-setup){target="_blank"}.